Adam-Alive/personal-finance-tracker/README.md

 As a user, I would like to see a summary of my finances and disposable income so that I can understand my financial circumstances.

-As a user, I would like to restart the app to use again or exit so that I can check my figures or leave the app with my data deleted.
+As a user, I would like to restart the app to use again so that I can check my figures, or leave the app with my data deleted.

 ## Features